Causes, Effects and Solutions to Mining Pollution

 Sometimes, you may be unaware that a product is made from precious materials or has materials that need to be mined in it.
 A good example is your computer, which has some element of gold in it.
 The same goes for cell phones containing copper, platinum, and other extracted materials.

-5. Increase in population growth
+5. Increase in Population Growth

-An increase in population growth automatically means an increase in demand for goods and services.
+Population growth automatically means an increase in demand for goods and services.
 So, as the population grows, there’ll be an increase in the demand for cell phones, computers, gadgets, jewelry, and other products that need mined materials for their production.

 Serious Effects of Mining Pollution